mayawang/TaskListRails/README.md

 ### What did your chair pair do differently:
 Leah changed the completion button to two-ways, which improved user experience a lot.
 I wasn't think about that other than using check_box.
 I did not use check_box because the requirement specified using button.
 It was great to do it this way.
-Jessica used great font called Kranky, emoji and Mission impossible theme making it very nice.
+Jessica used great font called Kranky, emoji and Mission impossible theme making it very pretty.

 ---